30x/k8s-pods-ingress/README.md

 * `kubectl create -f examples/ingress-daemonset.yaml`

 **Note:** This router is written to be ran within Kubernetes but for testing purposes, it can be ran outside of Kubernetes.
-When ran outside of Kubernetes, you will have to set the `KUBE_HOST` environment variable to point to the Kubernetes API.  _(Example: `http://192.168.64.2:8080`)_  When ran outside the container, nginx itself will not be started and its configuration file will not be written to disk, only printed to stdout.
+When ran outside of Kubernetes, you will have have a kube config file.
+When ran outside the container, nginx itself will not be started and its configuration file will not be written to disk, only printed to stdout.
 This might change in the future but for now, this support is only as a convenience.